PacktPublishing/Enterprise-Architecture-with-.NET/DemoEditor/README.md

 If you click on the first button, another mail will be sent explaining the author has accepted the proposal.
 There is no action attached to the second choice.
 Finally, the third choice will send a mail to the editors in order to ask them to call the author:

 ![](images/RequestForContact.png)

+## Notes

+All projects for the sample Information System have been provided in a single repository, with all versions aligned to the branches of this repository.
+In a real production context, they would have been completely separated, the only link remaining being the `common` project, which only carries contracts-related objects.
+And even this is questionable if you want to reach complete version decoupling.
+It should at least be provided in versioned components, each service being responsible for using the right version of the entities.